-1. Augustine, Confessiones, 11.14.
+1 Augustine, Confessiones, 11.14.

 Only if we impose these reservations on ourselves is there any surety that we can draw something of use for the understanding of the time phenomenon from a critical discussion of the traditional time concept.
 Now to understand the fundamental-ontological considerations it is indispensable that the time phenomenon should be brought to view in its original structure.
 Hence it would be altogether pointless if we simply took note of one or more definitions of time in order simply to take the opportunity to offer our own definition.
 What we need first of all is a many-sided orientation toward the time phenomenon, following the clue of the traditional time concepts.
-After that it becomes pertinent to inquire in what way the interpretations of time from which these concepts have sprung themselves took sight of the time phenomenon, how far they took into view the original time phenomenon, and how we can achieve the return passage from this time phenomenon first given to the original time.
+After that it becomes pertinent to inquire in what way the interpretations of time from which these concepts have sprung themselves took sight of the time phenomenon, how far they took into view the original time phenomenon first given to the original time.